learn-co-curriculum/html-css-git-forking-cloning-and-pull-requests/README.md

 A pull request is simply a comparison from one branch to another that allows the owner of a repository to review the changes between those two branches and decide to merge the branches or close the request without merging.
 The comparison can be between branches of the same repo or the comparison can be made "across forks" meaning from one remote repository to another.
 In our case we would like to compare flatiron-school/fork-me-express-train master branch with our &lt;your-github-username&gt;/fork-me-express-train master branch.

 First, let's head to our browser and go to your personal copy on Github.com at &lt;your-github-username&gt;/fork-me-express-train.
-Then click the green button at the top left of the page titled **New pull request**.
+Then click the button at the top left of the page titled **New pull request**.
 This will automatically setup a new pull request between your master branch and the master branch that your forked from "flatiron-school"s.
 On the next screen click the green button **Create pull request** and then click **Create pull request** again.
 That's it.
 Now it up to the repository own of "flatiron-school".
 They will get a notice and check out your changes.
 If they like it they can merge in your code, otherwise they can start a dialogue with you asking you to make further changes before they accept, or they can simply close the request if they do not want to include those changes.

 ## Summary